 Molly Collier-O’Boyle is a Melbourne-based musician.
 She spends most of her time plucking, picking and sawing away on Chinese viola and Italian violin in practice rooms, cursing all the while.
 When not screaming profanities at wooden boxes, she works as an educator, curator and performer, aiming to creatively mix and bend genres together whilst combining different artistic mediums in a variety of projects and experiences.

-Born in sunny Brisbane, Molly grew up in a musical household and played jazz and funk bass as well as folk violin.
-She completed her Bachelor of Music in Advanced Performance in classical violin under the tutelage of Michele Walsh in 2015 at the Queensland Conservatorium of Music and in 2016 completed her Graduate Diploma in Music Performance at the University of Queensland with Adam Chalabi.
-This is her second year studying viola at the Australian National Academy of Music (ANAM) with Caroline Henbest.
+Born in sunny Brisbane, Molly grew up in a musical household and played jazz/funk bass and folk violin.
+After realising that classical music was pretty cool too, she completed her Bachelor of Music in Advanced Performance in classical violin under the tutelage of Michele Walsh in 2015 at the Queensland Conservatorium of Music, and in 2016 completed her Graduate Diploma in Music Performance at the University of Queensland with Adam Chalabi.
+Since 2017, she somehow has wound up with a viola in her hand studying at the Australian National Academy of Music (ANAM) with Caroline Henbest.

-Student Beneficiary Support generously provided by ANAMsyndicate – Mary and Arnold Bram, Jerry Koliha and Marlene Krelle, Kerry Landman, Traudl Moon, Richard O'Dwyer, Rob Piaggio, Igor Zambelli and Jenny Lee
+Musician Beneficiary Support generously provided by ANAMsyndicate – Arnold and Mary Bram, Jerry Koliha & Marlene Krelle, Kerry Landman, Traudl Moon OAM, Richard O'Dwyer, the late Rob Piaggio, Igor and Jenny Zambelli